Information Ratio Formula (Table of Contents)

 Explanation

-There are two types of investment strategies which investors can adopt: Active Management and Passive management.
-In Active management, an investor tries to beat the benchmark and tries to obtain return over and above benchmark returns.
-On the other hand, in passive management, investors usually try to mimic the performance of the benchmark or invest in the benchmark itself.
-Portfolio managers who are using active management strategy usually have to put many efforts into achieving those returns.
+Investors can adopt two types of investment strategies: Active Management and Passive management.
+In Active management, an investor tries to beat the benchmark and obtain over and above benchmark returns.
+On the other hand, in passive management, investors usually try to mimic the benchmark’s performance or invest in the benchmark itself.
+Portfolio managers using active management strategies usually have to put much effort into achieving those returns.
 So they charge hefty fees for management.
 But it is really necessary to keep track of the excess return and also the consistency of that.

 Information ratio helps us in measuring the success of an active management strategy.
-It takes into consideration the excess returns over the benchmark along with the standard deviation of those excess return.
-It helps us to determine the consistency in the fund’s performance and make sure that those excess returns do not result in good luck.
+It considers the excess returns over the benchmark and the standard deviation of those excess returns.
+It helps us determine the consistency in the fund’s performance and ensure that those excess returns do not result in good luck.

 Relevance and Uses of Information Ratio Formula

 The information ratio is primarily used as a performance measure by fund managers.
-Since it not only takes the return but also adjusts that with the volatility, it is more practical compared to Sharpe Ratio.
-The general rule of thumb is that higher the Information ratio, better is the performance and consistency.
-If IR is negative, it means that the portfolio manager is not even able to achieve the benchmark return, let alone the excess return.
-But sometimes, different investors interpret Information ratio differently.
+Since it takes the return and adjusts that with the volatility, it is more practical compared to Sharpe Ratio.
+The general rule of thumb is that the higher the Information ratio, the better the performance and consistency.
+If IR is negative, it means that the portfolio manager cannot even achieve the benchmark return, let alone the excess return.
+But sometimes, different investors interpret the Information ratio differently.
 This depends upon the fact that what level of risk tolerance the investor has.
-Various factors like age, goals, needs, etc. will determine the risk appetite of investor and these parameters vary investor to investor.
-So other financial ratios along with information ratio should also be looked at before taking any decision
+Various factors like age, goals, needs, etc., will determine investors’ risk appetite, and these parameters vary from investor to investor.
+So other financial ratios, along with information ratios, should also be looked at before making any decision.

 Information Ratio Formula Calculator